Alternate Lines: Runlines & Pucklines

 Alternate Lines – Spreads, Runlines, Pucklines

 The same goes for football.
 Alternate lines are posted each week to give you those options.
 The odds makers set the lines a certain way and expect a game to land on a certain number.
 However, we all know that the games don’t play out on paper as they do in reality.
-If you think you’ve got an edge somewhere, you can get an alternate line, change the odds in your favor and try to cash in.
-It’s not a common form of betting.
-However, that’s the strategy of alternate run lines.
+If you think you’ve got an edge somewhere, you can get an alternate line, change the odds in your favor and try to increase your payout.
+While it is not a common form of betting, it is helpful to understand alternate lines at sportsbooks.